DownWithUp/SystemsWork/README.md

 # SystemsWork
-A repo containing examples which deal with various low-level aspects of a system.
+A repo containing examples relating to various aspects of Windows internals and processor features.

 ## Repo Structure
 <hr>